'Don't let us stand alone in our darkest hour': Watch as Christians in Syria plead for help * WorldNetDaily * by Jason Jones and John Zmirak, The Stream

-If you follow the mainstream media, you’ve probably read stories about the plucky freedom fighters dubbed the “Syrian rebels” and heard that they just vanquished the forces of a wicked, dangerous tyrant, Bashar al-Assad.
+(THE STREAM) — If you follow the mainstream media, you’ve probably read stories about the plucky freedom fighters dubbed the “Syrian rebels” and heard that they just vanquished the forces of a wicked, dangerous tyrant, Bashar al-Assad.
 If you ever took John McCain seriously, you might have believed him when he vouched for these groups as “moderates.”
 If you watched the Republican presidential debates in 2016, you’d have heard all but three of those seasoned GOP leaders (Rand Paul, Ted Cruz, and Donald Trump) agree that it was so important to America that these rebels prevail that the U.S. ought to shoot down Russian planes, risking a nuclear war.

 To Christians around the world: